MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore/index.md

 show_children: true
 ---
 ## Overview
-IBM MobileFirst™ Platform Foundation's **JSONStore** is an optional client-side API providing a lightweight, document-oriented storage system.
+IBM MobileFirst Platform Foundation's **JSONStore** is an optional client-side API providing a lightweight, document-oriented storage system.
 JSONStore enables persistent storage of **JSON documents**.
 Documents in an application are available in JSONStore even when the device that is running the application is offline.
 This persistent, always-available storage can be useful to give users access to documents when, for example, there is no network connection available in the device.

 #### Key features